Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Portfolio Choice

-The expressions in \eqref{eq:thm1hedgcoeff} provoke the hedging coefficients within these portfolio weights, whereas the \enquote{$\mathcal{R}$} terms are interdependent with quantities that categorize relative risk-aversion (RRA).
+The expressions in \eqref{eq:thm1hedgcoeff} provoke the hedging coefficients within these portfolio weights, whereas the `$\mathcal{R}$' terms are interdependent with quantities that categorise relative risk aversion (RRA).
 By partitioning the former identities into subgroups that share the same intrinsic character, we could disentangle more specific hedging motivations such as shadow price hedges or interest rate hedges, cf. \cite{detemple2014portfolio} for akin rules.

 As concerns the RRA factors, let us exemplify the matter for a ratio CRRA agent whose preferences obey $U\left(x,y\right)=\left(1-\gamma\right)^{-1}\left(\left(x/y\right)^{1-\gamma}-1\right)$ for $x,y\in\RR_+$, $\gamma>1$.
 Consequently,